abap2UI5/frontend/README.md

+### Branch - OData Service based on SEGW

-## Extension - abap2UI5 Service Integration
+* abap2UI5 Service Integration
 * odata service based on segw
 * install this repository with abapGit